Open XML Paper Specification: Comparison with PDF

-Like Adobe Inc.'s PDF, XPS is a page description language using fixed-layout document format designed to preserve document fidelity, providing device-independent document appearance.
-PDF is a database of objects that may be created from PostScript or generated directly from applications, whereas XPS is based on XML.
+Like PDF, XPS is a page description language using fixed-layout document format designed to preserve document fidelity, providing device-independent document appearance.
+PDF uses Carousel Object Syntax (COS syntax) to form a random access database of objects that may be created from PostScript or generated directly from applications, whereas XPS is based on XML.
 Both formats are compressed, albeit using different methods.
 The filter pipeline architecture of XPS is also similar to the one used in printers supporting the PostScript page description language.
 PDF includes dynamic capabilities purposely not supported by the XPS format.
 There are many resources for converting from XPS to PDF and some for converting from PDF to XPS.
 A method often suggested is to open an XPS file in a program with printing capability, and then "print" to a virtual PDF printer such as Microsoft Print to PDF, with a similar procedure to convert from PDF to XPS.